-Remember to talk to your nutritionist or a practitioner who’s had lengthy training in nutrition to help you figure out how much iodine your body needs.
+Remember to talk to a nutritionist or health practitioner who’s had lengthy training in nutrition to help you figure out how much supplementation your body needs.
 Self-diagnosing often doesn’t go well, so it’s worth paying a practitioner for their expertise.

-What are the first steps to take if you’ve been diagnosed with hypothyroidism?
+What are steps to take to reverse hypothyroidism?

 2. If your free T4 levels are low, then I recommend increasing your consumption of iodine-rich foods (sea vegetables, wild seafood, cultured yogurt, pastured eggs, etc.) and reduce your exposure to chlorine, fluoride and bromine (read this article to find out why this is important).

 3. Take steps to support your adrenals.
 Why?
-Because anyone with a high TSH is also dealing with some kind of adrenal issue.
+Because anyone with thyroid disease is also dealing with some kind of adrenal issue.
 I can’t tell you how many people have taken the steps I list and come back a month or two later telling me how much better they are already feeling!